Kush2004agar/Grammar-scoring-engine/README.md

 ---

-## 🙏 Acknowledgments
+## 🙏 Thanks & Credits

-- OpenAI Whisper for ASR capabilities
+This project wouldn't exist without:

+- **OpenAI** - For creating Whisper, the amazing speech-to-text system
-- LanguageTool for grammar checking
+- **LanguageTool** - For the open-source grammar checking
-- SHL for providing the assessment dataset
+- **SHL** - For providing the competition dataset
+- **The open-source community** - For all the amazing Python libraries

 ---

-## 📧 Contact

-For questions or issues, please open an issue on GitHub.
+## 💬 Questions?
+Found a Bug?

+Feel free to:
+- Open an issue on GitHub if you find a bug or have a question
+- Check the notebooks for detailed explanations of each step
+- Read the code—it's well-documented and meant to be understandable!

 ---

-**This project ensures full reproducibility, transparency, and alignment with assessment-science principles.**
+## 🎯 The Bottom Line

+This project is an attempt to automate grammar scoring in a **fair, transparent, and useful** way.
+It's not perfect (no automated system is!), but we've tried to be honest about its limitations and build it in a way that's explainable and ethical.

+**Remember**: This is a tool to help humans, not replace them.
+Always use it responsibly! 🚀